Ronnie Powell (American football)

 Ronnie Powell (born November 3, 1974) is an American former professional football player who was a wide receiver for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Northwestern State Demons.
+Powell also competed for the Northwestern State Demons track and field team in the NCAA.

 He was a kick returner for the Browns in their 1999 season, playing 14 games and returning 44 balls for 986 yards, fumbling 3 of them.
 In Week 14, he logged his first and only NFL reception of 45 yards, but in a later kickoff return, he fumbled the ball and sprained his neck, and was out the rest of the season.
 He was waived in the next preseason.